Engineero/enigma/README.md

 # enigma
 A simulated Enigma machine based on the 1942 M3 and M4 Naval Enigma with eight wheels to choose from.

 ## Installation
+To install, clone the GitHub repo and pip install.
+A pip package is forthcoming.

 ```bash
 $ git clone git@github.com:Engineero/enigma.git